Visit San Francisco's oldest building, an authenic Spanish-era adobe from the 1700s.

 Presidio Museum San Francisco

-The Exhibits document the last 10,000 years of history at the Presidio.
+The free Presidio Heritage Gallery is at the back of the building, with exhibits covering the last 10,000 years of history at the Presidio.

 Presidio Army Museum

-The exhibition has a strong focus on the internment of Japanese Americans during WWII.
-The Presidio was at the epicenter of the Japanese exclusion policy, a shameful part of its history.
+The exhibition also has a strong focus on the internment of Japanese Americans during WWII, when the Presidio was at the epicenter of the Japanese exclusion policy.

-9. See the names of Japanese interred during WWII.
+9. See the names of thousands of Japanese interred during WWII.

 The glass walls outside the Presidio Heritage Gallery, display the names of 120,000 Japanese interred during WWII.
 Many families have found relatives on this deeply poignant wall.